REPOmAN2v2/Mindstorm-rover/README.md

 Implementation
 --------------

 This project makes use of C++ classes and some very useful standard library data structures.
 It should remain compatible with the C++98 standard.

+The simulator supports ASCII graphics in a standard console as well as SDL2 2D graphics.

 Currently implemented are a simple maze generator to create varied test maps as well as a basic Depth-First Search (DFS) to explore the map.
 This is still very much a WIP, so there is more to come...

 Version
 -------

-0.02
+0.021

 Compilation
 -----------